Batyoaron/thm-writeups/b3dr0ck/writeup.md

 ```
 <hr>
 <h2> Question 2: Fred's password</h2>
-Following the tasks, i have to get access to freds account, and from fred's account, to root!
+Following the tasks, i have to get access to Fred's account, and from Fred's account, to root!

 Executing sudo -l command, returned that i can run certutil as root without password:
 ```